-The chapter continued with Jesus’ conversations with the disciples about who he really is, since the social media of the day was all abuzz with the topic; prophecies of his own death and resurrection, which—given what they were seeing of his power and authority—were somewhat hard to fathom; and Jesus’ visit on the mountain with Moses and Elijah—while Peter and John watched—which concluded with Peter’s awkward response.
+The chapter continued with Jesus’ conversations with the disciples about who he really is, since the social media of the day was all abuzz with the topic.
+He prophesies his own death and resurrection, which—given what they were seeing of his power and authority—were somewhat hard to fathom.
+Luke’s account then takes us along on Jesus’ visit on the mountain with Moses and Elijah—while Peter and John watched—which concluded with Peter’s impulsive and awkward response.

 And, then, so much more!

 The chapter finishes with a statement that is unsettling to some, maybe all.
 Given all that had been going on, there were many who would like to become a follower of the Master, but have other priorities.
 Jesus said to them, “No one who puts his hand to the plow and looks back is fit for the kingdom of God.”

 Does this sound harsh?
 Do Old Testament rules and regulations come to mind?
 But, surely, Jesus is very forward-thinking at this point, so is it possible that living a fully realized Kingdom life here on earth will simply take an all-in frame of mind and heart?